SergeiSemenkov/eMondrian/README.md

 The main feature of this version is support of ADOMD.NET and Excel clients.

 ## Deployment
-1. Download *dist/eMondrian.war* file.
+1. Download *dist/emondrian.war* file.
-2. Copy *eMondrian.war* file to *webapps* directory of your java server (Apache Tomcat, Jetty, Tiny Java Web Server).
+2. Copy *emondrian.war* file to *webapps* directory of your java server (Apache Tomcat, Jetty, Tiny Java Web Server).

 ## RanetMondrian contains:
 - eMondrian Binaries